abcordova/OsmiumMine.Core/docs/rest_api.md

 retrieve.
 A shallow retrieve replaces all child value objects with `true`, but retains primitive values.

+##### Additional parameters

+Add `print=silent` to the query string to do a silent operation.
+This will suppress any returned data, and instead provide the `204 No Content` status code on a successful operation.

 #### Manipulating data

 Using a combination of the above operations,